paracrawl/cirrus-scripts/README.md

                               en-index, $lang-doc, $en-doc, $lang-translated-doc
                               The number refers to the $batch in en/$shard/$batch it is aligned with.
-          classified.gz     : All aligned document pairs concatenated, and processed with bifixer and bicleaner.
+          fixed.gz          : All aligned document pairs concatenated, and processed with bifixer.
+Produced in step 07. hardruled.gz      : bicleaner-hardrules.py scores of fixed.gz, with 0 for
+                              lines that should be ignored further down the pipeline. scored.gz         : bicleaner-ai score column for fixed.gz (or 0 for those lines that got marked 0 by hardrules.)
+                              Produced in step 08, on GPU.
+          classified.gz     : fixed.gz, combined with the score column and source collection column (and takedown sentences removed)
           filtered05.gz     : File above, but filtered by score.

   ${collection}-batches/